-We are just “dying” to share our roundup of Halloween events in this frightfully full list of family friendly October family fun in the Twin Cities!
+We are just “dying” to share our roundup of Halloween Activities For Kids in this frightfully full list of family friendly Halloween events and October fun in the Twin Cities!
 Check back often as we’re always adding in new events, including festival fun, live music, some dance events, costume contests, haunted attractions.
 Follow the links on the banners below to find events.

 New to the Twin Cities?
 Get ready!
 Anyone who is old enough to remember the epic Halloween Blizzard of 1991 will want to reminisce.
 You can be ready to contribute by reading this MNOpedia article or just let your friends regale your with their stories.

-Among our free Halloween fun favorites is the BareBones Puppet Extravaganza, Halloween ComicFest, and Anoka’s Grand Day Parade.
+Among our free Halloween fun favorite attractions is the BareBones Puppet Extravaganza, Halloween ComicFest, movie nights in parks, and Anoka’s Grand Day Parade.
 Get our huge list of free events with general admission:

 We know that Halloween for tweens and teens can be a tricky holiday to navigate.
-What kind of options to they have for traditional Halloween fun in the Twin Cities?
+What kind of options do they have for traditional Halloween fun in the Twin Cities?
 Whether your teen wants a haunted house or ghost tour or they prefer a family event, we’ve got options to go out as a family (with special scare zones for the bigger kids) as well as events done independently.

 Looking for a family-friendly Halloween event for every age?
 Our list of Twin Cities pumpkin patches includes farms around the Twin Cities area with pumpkins for carving jack-o-lanterns or making pie and additional activities for kids and families.

 Bring the Whole Family to these Twin Cities corn mazes.
 Entertainment for the whole family, including festivals, food trucks and of course corn trails.
 Most open in September and run through October with activities for the whole family.